You can get impressive views of London from many places, and many of them are actually free.

 Sky Garden

 For incredible and completely free views of London head to the Sky Garden.
 This attraction, at a short distance from the Tower of London, is one of the newest in town and – since visits must be booked in advance – is never crowded.
-For the best views opt to go at sunset – you don’t need reservations if you plan to visit after 6:00 pm, but keep in mind that there is a strict dress code so you need to look somewhat fancy.
+The building isn’t the tallest in London – only 160 meters (525 feet) and 38 floors – but the experience there is unique.
+This is a sky-deck garden, beautifully kept, with a terrace and an observation deck.

 Darwin Brasserie

-In case you can’t get reservations to get inside the Sky Garden, opt for plan B and book yourself a table at Darwin Brasserie – the restaurant inside.
+In case you can’t get reservations to get inside the Sky Garden, or prefer going for sunset, opt for plan B and book yourself a table at Darwin Brasserie – the restaurant inside.
 The views from there are stunning (they are the same you get from the Sky Garden after all) and it is easier to get a table than to get inside the attraction.
-One word of warning though: it’s expensive.
-So here’s a tip: if you are keen on admiring London views from the Sky Garden plan it well in advance.

 St. Paul’s Cathedral

-St. Paul’s Cathedral is one of the most popular attractions in London.
-Together with the church – which was destroyed by the Great London Fire in 1666 and soon rebuilt – you can visit the crypt and the dome.
+Indeed together with the church – which was destroyed by the Great London Fire in 1666 and soon rebuilt – you can visit the crypt and the dome.
 That’s where you need to go for beautiful London views.

 Oxo Tower